 when a diver does dive below 100 feet or dives more frequently than ten or so dives per year.
 Insurance companies also begin to get nervous when folks aren’t just diving in open water but are instead diving in locations such wrecks, salvage sites, or under ice.

-Insurance companies also begin to get nervous when it comes to insuring people who dive for a living.
+Insurance companies also begin to get nervous about insuring people who dive for a living.

 This would include professionals who may: